aporeto-inc/gaia/doc/documentation.md

 ##### `GET /automations`

-Retrieves the list of Automations.
+Retrieves the list of automations.

 Parameters: